DanielTing/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 My research is in statistics, databases, and machine learning.
 In particular, my recent work is primarily on the topic of data sketching.
 These are techniques for approximate query processing where a stream of Big Data is compressed into a small memory summary that can be queried quickly and provide answers to a range of questions.
 It lies in the intersection of statistics, databases, and algorithms.
-I also work on manifold learning.

-In the past, I worked on online experimentation at FB where I helped start and build the experiment analysis platform Deltoid.
-My past research also included non-parametric Bayesian methods and data privacy.
+I received my PhD in Statistics at UC Berkeley under the supervision of Michael Jordan.
+My PhD work focused on non-parametric Bayesian cluster models and semi-supervised/manifold learning.
+I continue to work on manifold learning.
+I also worked on data privacy for my MSc at Carnegie Mellon under Stephen Fienberg.
+Before Tableau, I was a core data scientist at Facebook where I helped start and build the experimentat analysis platform.